DeiC-HPC/GPU-learning/book/docs/getting-started.md

 - Difficult to get optimal performance
 - Performs worse than CUDA on NVIDIA GPUs in some cases

-### OpenCL
-Advantages
-- Native performance
-- Works with multiple vendors

-Disadvantages
-- Difficult to get optimal performance
-- Complicated programming model compared to CUDA
-- Performance is a bit worse compared to HIP and CUDA

 ### OpenMP
 Advantages
 - Easy to get started with